-1a.
-Register adherence/certification at Scheme Owner

-and later needs to be able to:

-1b.
-Modify adherence/certification at Scheme Owner
+- 1a.
+Register adherence/certification at Scheme Owner and later needs to be able to: - 1b.
+Modify adherence/certification at Scheme Owner later, a Service Consumer needs to be able to:

-Before initiating Human to Machine use cases, the Service Consuming Entity needs to:
+Before initiating Human to Machine use cases, the Service Consumer needs to:

 - 2a.
-Create Service Consuming Entity and/or Human Service Consumer identity at Identity Provider Prerequisites: - An agreement needs to be in place between Service Consuming Entity and Identity Provider - An agreement needs to be in place between Service Provider and Identity Provider later, a Service Consuming Entity needs to be able to:
+Create Service Consumer and/or Human Service Consumer identity at Identity Provider Prerequisites: - An agreement needs to be in place between Service Consumer and Identity Provider - An agreement needs to be in place between Service Provider and Identity Provider

 2b.
-Modify Service Consuming Entity and/or Human Service Consumer identity at Identity Provider later, an Entitled Party needs to be able to:
+Modify Service Consumer and/or Human Service Consumer identity at Identity Provider later, an Entitled Party needs to be able to: